WimReddingius/MultiScaleTrajectories/README.md

 This repository consists of two main modules:

-- `AlgorithmVisualization`: an algorithm-agnostic UI and set of tools that can be used for running, configuring and visualizing algorithm
+- `AlgorithmVisualization`: an algorithm-agnostic UI and set of tools that can be used for running, configuring and visualizing algorithms.
 - `MultiScaleTrajectories`: a set of algorithms and UI plugins for the `AlgorithmVisualization` module, for a problem called *progressive curve simplification*.
 This is a problem that comes from cartography, where one wants to simplify a line feature (e.g. a river or road) over multiple levels of detail, such that zooming in progressively reveals more detail without producing any visual artifacts.
 For more information, see [my thesis](https://iverb.me/research/thesis.pdf).

 # AlgorithmVisualization